crumpstrr33/covvvr/README.md

 - The string 'all' will use every iteration.
 - The string `all%n` will use every iteration mod $n$.
 So if you specify `tot_iters=15` and `cv_iters='all%3'`, then then the iterations used will be `[3, 6, 9, 12]`
 - This can be shifted by instead using `all%n+b` where $b$ is the shift.
 So for `tot_iters=15` and `cv_iters='all%3+2'`, you'll get `[2, 5, 8, 11, 14]`.
 - The string 'auto1' will estimate the best single CV to use by sampling each possibility using `auto1_neval1` samples specified by the user.
+To use, after initializing the class object with `cv_iters='auto1'`, one can pass an integer for `auto1_neval` specifying how many points should be used when calculating the control variate and importance sampling values.
+It defaults to `map_neval` (which defaults to the value passed to `neval`).
+For comparision, when the actual integration is done, that defaults to the total number of evaluations needed to adapt the maps which is less than `neval`*`tot_iters`.

 ### Manual Use of `Function` Class
 To access the function call, use `function` or `f`.
 So, using the second example, I can run